• Skip to primary navigation

 Jump to:

-I wanted to indulge my guests with some classic Indian Diwali sweets and desserts.
+I wanted to indulge my guests with some classic Indian Diwali sweets and desserts on my food menu.
 My idea was to create an Indian dessert bar/table for maximum impact and eye appeal.
 I chose family recipes for Diwali sweets since they represented my Indian heritage.
 The more personal touch a celebration has, the more intimate it will feel to the guests.

 Serving sweets in delicate glasses provides for a more luxurious and extravagant experience.
 I tried to create fusion desserts incorporating classic Indian sweets with unusual elements.
 There are so many favorite Indian desserts that it became arduous to decide what sweets recipes to keep and what not to include on the menu.
 I ended up preparing five different homemade Indian fusion sweets and desserts.